reedgroup/reedgroup.github.io/_sources/ComputationalResources/ClusterBasics.md

 Secure SHell, or SSH, is an *encrypted connection protocol* used to connect your local machine to a remote machine.

-We will use SSH to access Hopper or The Cube.
+We will use SSH to access Hopper.
 You have a few different SSH options.
 #### 0.1.2 SSH using VS Code Remote Terminal
 Personally, I recommend accessing Hopper, and HPC resources generally, using the VS Code Remote Terminal tools.
 This allows for all the benefits of the VS code integrated development environment (e.g., extensions, nice user interface, git support, etc.).